apache/geode/Debugging-GemFire-Applications.md

 ## Tips for improving ability to debug during development

 ### Function Execution
 To trace function execution from the initiator to the vm executing the function, pass the initiating thread id to the function using ```withArgs``` and log in both vms.
-Of course, this could easily be a string containing the DistributedMemberId or any other identifying information for your application.
+Of course, this could easily be a string containing the pid, DistributedMemberId or any other identifying information for your application.
 ```
     ArrayList aList = new ArrayList();
     aList.add("myFunctionOperation");